vildursn/MassSpringDamper_Env/README.md

 # Custom gym environment: Mass-spring-damper-system

 ### TODO: Visualize spring and damper

+### OBS: Baselines/spinningups  PPO/TRPO/ACKTR does not take action limits into account.
+So must either change agent (clipping action), or the environmnet(allow all forces) for it to work.

 A custom made gym environment for the classic, super simple control problem of a mass spring damper system.